 Beta

-Also known as Little Rann of Kutch and Indian Wild Ass Sanctuary
+Also known as Little Rann of Kutch, Indian Wild Ass Sanctuary and LRK

 A vast saline desert sanctuary in the Little Rann, the last refuge of the Indian wild ass and a haven for flamingos.